Namiyoke Inari Shrine

 Photo: Kakidai, CC BY-SA 4.0.

-Tsukiji Market is a major tourist attraction for both domestic and overseas visitors in Tokyo.
+Tsukiji Market is a former seafood market and major tourist attraction in Tokyo.
 Located in Tsukiji in central Tokyo between the Sumida River and the upmarket Ginza shopping district, the area contains retail markets, restaurants, and associated restaurant supply stores.
 Tsukiji fish market is situated 230 metres northwest of Namiyoke Inari Shrine.

 Places in the Area